cfgnunes/wxmp3val/windows/README.md

 ### Build the installer

-To generate the installer setup, use file 'build-installer.iss' in the Inno Setup after build the binaries.
+To generate the installer setup, use file 'installer.iss' in the Inno Setup after build the binaries.